The features, benefits, and drawbacks of migrating from Oracle Discoverer to Microsoft Power BI.

 When the report is converted to Power BI the tabular layout is identical to that in Discoverer:

 Here's the same Discoverer report in Power BI with added visualizations like charts and graphs:

 Considerations when migrating from Discoverer to Power BI

 The Discoverer to Power BI migration path is the least intensive in terms of cost, time, and resources.
-In many cases, we have helped clients migrate from Discoverer to Power BI in conjunction to an internal Windows OS, desktop, or hardware upgrade, or Office365 migration project.
-These initiatives can be executed simultaneously without exceeding budget or requiring a significant commitment from client resources (should the client decide to hire a third party consulting company to lead the migration).
+In many cases, we have helped clients migrate from Discoverer to Power BI in conjunction with an internal Windows OS, desktop, hardware upgrade, or Office365 migration project.
+These initiatives can be executed simultaneously without exceeding the budget or requiring a significant commitment from client resources (should the client decide to hire a third-party consulting company to lead the migration).